A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Goodness-of-fit tests based on extremal coefficients

-The c.d.f.\ of the $d$-dimensional H\"usler--Reiss copula was recently expressed in a convenient form by \citet{NikJoeLi09} using as parameter a symmetric $d \times d$ matrix with off-diagonal elements $\delta_{ik} > 0$ and $\delta_{ii}^{-1} = 0$, such that any $(d-1) \times (d-1)$ matrix $\Sigma_j$ with element $(i,k)$ given by
+The c.d.f.\ of the $d$-dimensional H\"usler--Reiss copula was recently expressed in a convenient form by \citet{NikJoeLi09} using as parameter a symmetric $d \times d$ matrix with off-diagonal elements $\delta_{ik} > 0$ and $\delta_{ii}^{-1} = 0$, such that any $(d-1) \times (d-1)$ matrix ${\bm \Gamma}_j$ with element $(i,k)$ given by

 is a correlation matrix.
-Let $\Phi^{(d-1)}_{\Sigma_j}$ be the c.d.f.\ of the $(d-1)$-dimensional standard normal distribution with correlation matrix $\Sigma_j$.
+Let $\Phi^{(d-1)}_{{\bm \Gamma}_j}$ be the c.d.f.\ of the $(d-1)$-dimensional standard normal distribution with correlation matrix ${\bm \Gamma}_j$.
 From the work of \citet{NikJoeLi09}, we have that the Pickands dependence function of the $d$-dimensional H\"usler--Reiss copula parametrized by the matrix $(\delta_{ij})_{i,j \in D}$ is

-Setting all but two $w_j$ to zero to obtain a bivariate Pickands dependence function and comparing the resulting function with~(\ref{smith_bivariate_pickands}), we see that it is necessary to set $\delta_{ij} = 2 /a_{\{i,j\}}$, $\{i,j\} \subset D$, for $A_\delta$ to be the Pickands dependence function of $(Z_\theta(x_1),\dots,Z_\theta(x_d))$.
-Writing $A_\delta = A_\theta$, it follows that the extremal coefficient of the sites in $\{x_i : i \in D\}$ for this model is
+Setting all but two $w_j$ to zero to obtain a bivariate Pickands dependence function and comparing the resulting function with~\eqref{smith_bivariate_pickands}, we see that it is necessary to set $\delta_{ij} = 2 /a_{\{i,j\}}$, $\{i,j\} \subset D$, for $A_\delta$ to be the Pickands dependence function of $(Z_\th(\vec x_1),\dots,Z_\th(\vec x_d))$.
+Writing $A_\delta = A_\th$, it follows that the extremal coefficient of the sites in $\{\vec x_i : i \in D\}$ for this model is

-More generally, for any $B \subset D$ with $b = |B| \geq 2$,
+More generally, for any $B \subset D$ with $|B| \geq 2$,

-where $\Sigma_{j,B}$ is the $(b-1) \times (b-1)$ matrix obtained from $\Sigma_j$ be removing rows and columns whose index is not in $B$.
+where ${\bm \Gamma}_{j,B}$ is the $(|B|-1) \times (|B|-1)$ matrix obtained from ${\bm \Gamma}_j$ be removing rows and columns whose index is not in $B$.
 The previous expression can be computed provided one can compute the c.d.f.\ of the multivariate normal distribution.
-In the Monte Carlo experiment presented in Section~\ref{simulations}, this was carried out using the {\tt mvtnorm} R package \citep{mvtnorm}.
+In \textsf{R}, this can be done using the excellent {\tt mvtnorm} package \citep{mvtnorm}.

-Hence, once~(\ref{composite}) has been maximized, the resulting estimate can be plugged into~(\ref{extremal_Smith}) to obtain the estimate of $\xi_B$ under the null given by~(\ref{estimator_theta_null}).
+Hence, once~\eqref{composite} has been maximized, the resulting estimate can be plugged into~\eqref{extremal_Smith} to obtain the estimate of $\xi_B$ under the null given by~\eqref{estimator_theta_null}.